 -- John Fletcher (mailto:J.P.Fletcher@aston.ac.uk

-Past interests FunctionalProgramming GraphTheory StandardTemplateLibrary BoostLambdaLibrary TemplateMetaprogramming ThePragmaticProgrammer WhenShouldWeUseCeePlusPlus CommonHigherOrderFunctions CliffordAlgebra TemplatesAndRunTimeTypeInformation GenerativeProgramming TraitsTemplates RunTimeTypeInformation TemplatesForReflectionInCpp
+Past interests and present interests include FunctionalProgramming GraphTheory StandardTemplateLibrary BoostLambdaLibrary TemplateMetaprogramming ThePragmaticProgrammer WhenShouldWeUseCeePlusPlus CommonHigherOrderFunctions CliffordAlgebra TemplatesAndRunTimeTypeInformation GenerativeProgramming TraitsTemplates RunTimeTypeInformation TemplatesForReflectionInCpp

 C++ and templates and functional programming

 Rather than focusing on disagreements about WikiGnome

 topics, I would encourage you to add your personal expertise to any pages here that interest you.
 I note that you listed CliffordAlgebra

 .
 A friend pointed out to me quite recently that the semi-new Algebraic Geometry foundation espoused in what's-his-name's 2001 Oersted Lecture was in fact the same thing, modulo ...something, as CliffordAlgebra

 s, which I had missed before, since I haven't digested the new foundational approach being championed.

 Some people prefer to say Geometric Algebra instead of CliffordAlgebra.
 See page 36 in Hestenes paper (below)

 [I think Doug must mean Hestenes's 2002 Oersted Medal Lecture, "Reforming the Mathematical Language of Physics" (http://modelingnts.la.asu.edu/pdf/OerstedMedalLecture.pdf